DOLPHIN

 What meals are included in the cost of the retreat?

-volcano tour, there will be opportunities for getting your meals
+the optional volcano tour, there will be opportunities for getting

-on the road.
-If you go to town for the afternoon, many like to
+your meals on the road.
+If you go to town for the afternoon, many

 5)